Not All Sunscreens are Created Equal

 Just because a sunscreen is labeled “natural,” doesn’t mean that it has all natural ingredients.
 Always check the ingredients to see what else you’re rubbing on your skin.
 At EarthHero, we break down the ingredients for you, so you don’t have to worry!

 As an added bonus, many of our favorite mineral based sunscreens contain added organic ingredients to further boost your complexion!
-This could be anything from organic green tea to olive leaf for a total moisture surge.
+This could be anything from organic green tea, to olive leaf essential oil for a total moisture surge.
 A good organic sunscreen won’t just protect you from UVA and UVB rays, it will nourish sensitive skin too.
+Same goes for your after-sun care–make sure it has a healthy dose of moisture in it!

 A Better Alternative